Clarens Weekend Part III – The Golden Gate Highlands National Park

 We hiked for approximately 2 ½ hours, made up of The Boskloof (1 hr), Echo Ravine (45 min) and Mushroom rock (45 min).

-As Pepper rightly pointed out, they’re probably long divorced, and now their eternal love note is just another scar on this wonderful natural wonder.
+As Salt correctly noted, they are almost certainly no longer together, and now their eternal love note is just another scar on this wonderful natural wonder.

 Next was Mushroom Rock.
-Oh my hat!
 The walk there was in itself scenic, but when you get to be under this humongous crevice and look up to the “mushroom”, it just makes you realize how beautiful this world would be without humans….or at the very least…Sarah…. to destroy it!

 We walked on from Mushroom Rock, and to be honest, we just kept following a trail, hoping it knew where it was going because we sure didn't.